The importance of regular attendance

 What do I do if I am absent through illness?

 A parent or you must phone the school on the first day of absence and give a reason.
 The School office will send a note to your tutor.
 On return you must bring a signed note to explain any absence from the school.
 All absence notes must be shown to your subject teachers and your tutor It is your responsibility, and in your interest to do this so an unauthorised absence in not shown against you.
-The notes must be handed in to Mrs Petrides in her office.
+The notes must be handed in to Ms Fincham in the Sixth form office.